dhristoskov/playground/README.md

-Learning more about VUE, Vue-Router, VUEX
+Learning more about vue.js, Vue-Router, VUEX

-simple front-end tasks to understand VUE framework
+simple front-end tasks to understand vue.js framework